-3.2.1 Transit Timing Variations
+3.2.1 Transit timing variations

-In order to account for perceived transit timing variations (TTVs) on TOI-836 c in 2020 (year 2 of observation), we introduce an offset parameter $T_c$ .
-This offset parameter is calculated by fitting each detrended, normalised dataset using the EXOFAST modelling tool (Eastman et al. 2013, 2019).
+In order to account for perceived TTVs on TOI-836 c in 2020 (year 2 of observation), we introduce an offset parameter $T_c$ .
+This offset parameter is calculated by fitting each detrended, normalized data set using the EXOFAST modelling tool (Eastman, Gaudi & Agol 2013; Eastman et al. 2019).
 The offset parameter represents the value of the central transit time found in EXOFAST, and $\delta T_c$ is the difference from the expected transit ephemeris.
 The corresponding $\delta T_c$ for each transit can be found in Table 7.
 We omit offset parameters for the transits of TOI-836 b taken by LCOGT, as these observations are not of sufficient precision to allow for suitably accurate determination of the offset parameter.
 We omit offset parameters for the LCOGT transit of TOI-836 c on 2020 February 29 and the ASTEP transit on 2021 April 8 for these same reasons.
-We also choose to omit transits of both planets in the TESS light-curves that occur very close to the start and end of sectors and close to the data download gap, as they are likely to be highly affected by systematics which may affect transit timings.
+We also choose to omit transits of both planets in the TESS light curves that occur very close to the start and end of sectors and close to the data download gap, as they are likely to be highly affected by systematics which may affect transit timings.